aimen-moten/nasa-and101-hw6/README.md

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 6 & 7 - CYOAPI Part 2 and 3: RecyclerView Edition & Styling

 Submitted by: **Aimen Moten**